Code-Institute-Submissions/Trash-Tournaments/README.md

 + [GIMP](https://www.gimp.org) - I used this program to design the navigation menu, footer icons and wireframes.
 + [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool to find an alternate background colour (using my previous colours) to provide a better colour contrast for accessibility.
++ [FavIcon](https://favicon.io/) - I used this tool to convert the brand's logo into icon form and provide the code (stated in HTML comments) to link this icon to all pages within the site.

 #### [Back to top](#contents)